Welcome to children’s services at Maidstone and Tunbridge Wells NHS Trust.

-If you are in receipt of this service it means that your child’s care will now be provided by a KCHFT team of healthcare professionals, either in a clinical setting or in your home depending on your child’s health needs.
+If you are in receipt of this service it means that your child’s care will now be provided by the Children’s Community Nursing team, a KCHFT team of healthcare professionals, either in a clinical setting or in your home depending on your child’s health needs.
 You do not need to do anything; your child’s care will continue as it is now and your supplies will now be delivered by KCHFT.

-As an acute trust, MTW works really closely with KCHFT, which holds an ‘outstanding rating’ by the Care Quality Commission (CQC) and specialises in community nursing.
+MTW works really closely with KCHFT, which holds an ‘outstanding rating’ by the Care Quality Commission (CQC) and specialises in community nursing.
 So, we would like to reassure you that your child will receive the very best care and they will continue to provide the same level of service.
-You can find out more about KCHFT’s children’s community nursing team by clicking here.

 For information on MTW’s inpatient, outpatient and day units, visit A – Z Wards

-You can also find out more about common childhood illnesses and wellbeing by viewing our booklet.
+You can also find out more about common childhood illnesses and wellbeing.

 Supporting young people’s mental health

 If you are looking for support with your mental health and wellbeing for you or someone you care for visit Kent and Medway’s mental wellbeing information hub.
 The hub is an online one-stop place to help signpost you to support and services.

 If you are 10-25 years and want to chat to someone about your mental health?
 The Emerge Advocacy team are there to help 10 to 25-year olds.